Released on April 3, 2017 …

 Read an excerpt.
 Click here.

-Like my indie author Facebook page to stay updated on release dates, new poetry, and upcoming events ….
+Like my indie author Facebook page to stay updated on release dates, new poetry and short stories, and upcoming events ….

 A Thousand Stars